ctasada/stonks-overwatch/README.md

 - Dashboard: JNJ & JPM are associated with the wrong sector
 - Portfolio is not updated on startup.
 A migration needs to be forced
 - IBERDROLA Non-Tradable Dividends: Are properly calculated?
 Doesn't seem to calculate quantity properly
+- When Login, connection needs to be recreated if int_account or user_token are not initially provided

 ## TODOs
 - [ ] DeGiro Client: Stop using Totp and request 2FA for each connection